 I’m ashamed of the way I am

-If you are feeling this way, know that you are not alone.
 Shame can feel like a second skin.
 Shame is an intense emotion that can be deeply rooted in our sense of self-worth.
 Like the evil twin of rose-colored glasses, shame colors your world in shades of negativity and self-doubt.
 You may not always notice the insidious thoughts you tell yourself, but nonetheless, these thoughts are shaping the way you view yourself and how you interact with others.
+If you are feeling this way, know that you are not alone.

 Developmental trauma such as growing up in a neglectful, controlling, or abusive environment or engaging in dysfunctional relationships can contribute to shame.
 You may have repeatedly been told that you are not wanted as you are, or you feel like you’ve failed unobtainable standards set by others or society.